li-jianli/jovay-docs/guide/developer-quickstart.md

         ![The Block of Withdraw Transaction](/Images/developer-quickstart/the-block-of-withdraw-transaction.png)
         <p align="center">
-            <span style="font-size: 14px;">Figure 18: The Block of Withdraw Transaction</span>
+            <span style="font-size: 14px;">Figure 20: The Block of Withdraw Transaction</span>
         </p>

         ![The Batch Index of Withdraw Transaction](/Images/developer-quickstart/the-batch-index-of-withdraw-transaction.png)
         <p align="center">
-            <span style="font-size: 14px;">Figure 19: The Batch Index of Withdraw Transaction</span>
+            <span style="font-size: 14px;">Figure 21: The Batch Index of Withdraw Transaction</span>
         </p>
     - **merkleProof**: The SPV proof corresponding to the Layer 2 message generated by the withdrawal transaction.
 You can also retrieve it from the withdrawal transaction's details page in [Jovay Explorer](https://sepolia-explorer.jovay.io/l2), as shown in the figure above.
+Don't forget the prefix `0x`.

         ![Proof Is Ready](/Images/developer-quickstart/proof-is-ready.png)
         <p align="center">
-            <span style="font-size: 14px;">Figure 20: Proof Is Ready</span>
+            <span style="font-size: 14px;">Figure 22: Proof Is Ready</span>
         </p>
 Get parameters ready, change MetaMask connect to Sepolia and then click button <span style="color: red;">transact</span> to request the wallet to sign and send a transaction to call the contract.